blog posts

 • Delete: O(1)

-Everyday operations applicable to linked lists include merging two linked lists, splitting lists, and reversing the list.
+Everyday operations on linked lists include merging two lists, splitting a list, and reversing a list.

-Stack is an abstract data structure in Java.
+A stack is an abstract data structure in Java.
 A stack is a collection of objects that are added and deleted based on the principle of “Last In First Out” (LIFO).
-Things can add to the stack anytime, but only the most recently added object can remove anytime.
+Items can be added to the stack at any time, but only the most recently added item can be removed at any time.
 When a stack is defined as an array or a linked list, it inherits all the properties of the collection or linked list.
-Figure 7 shows the stack.
+Figure 6 shows the stack.

-Note that the Java programming language stack is an ordered list that only supports insertion and deletion operations from only one section, and that is at the top of the stack.
-In general, piles perform operations such as calling nested functions, solving mazes, matching parentheses, etc. The operations performed on the stack are as follows:
+Note that the Java programming language stack is an ordered list that supports only insertion and deletion operations from one section: the top of the stack.
+In general, piles perform operations such as calling nested functions, solving mazes, and matching parentheses.
+The operations performed on the stack are as follows:

 • Push(): Adds an element to the top of the stack.